ashishjain-repo/CSE310_Sprint_One/README.md

 ```
 This will create a copy for what we have in the main branch for you in your local machine.
 If you have authrorization to the repository as a contributor you will be able to push code in this repository.

+# Inventory Management

+### Purpose
+To efficiently track and manage the stock and make updates to the items based on the availability.

+### About

+### Technologies Used
+1. Python
+2. SQL
+3. MySQL RDBMS